Call for Missing WWII Names from Brant War Memorial

 Project Overview

-The City of Brantford is asking the public to put forward the names of Second World War (1939-1945) casualties that are missing from the Brant War Memorial.
+The City of Brantford has asked the public to put forward the names of Second World War (1939-1945) casualties that are missing from the Brant War Memorial.

-In consultation with the Great War Centenary Association, Six Nations Veterans Organization, and the Canadian Military Heritage Museum, the City has decided to conduct a community consultation to help identify names missing from the Brant War Memorial.
-The list of names and associated documentation will be reviewed with the goal of installing an additional component next year.
+In consultation with the Great War Centenary Association, Six Nations Veterans Organization, and the Canadian Military Heritage Museum, the City conducted a community consultation in Fall 2024 to help identify names missing from the Brant War Memorial.

 If you have any questions about the project, please email culture@brantford.ca.